mattkellymt/algorithms/shift_add_multiplication/readme.md

-Multiply using only add and shift operations.
+Multiply using only the add and shift operators.